kkmarv/IOTA-Digital-Student-ID/keeper/docs/rest-api.md

 - Content-Type: `application/json`

-> The request must contain a username and a password.
+> The request must contain:
+> - a username
+> - a password

 ```json
 {